 I’m getting all kinds of worked up whenever these parallels occur, not because I think I’m original or special.
 Heck, no. SF authors have been predicting the future, extrapolating technology and incorporating social issues into their stories for decades.
 And a lot of these ideas have been around awhile.
 I got the idea for J’ni’s “bracer” from an article in Omni magazine about wearable computers — back in the 1980s.

 What riles me is the general notion that SF books written by female authors are short on science and research.
 Or that a character-driven story with romantic elements can’t also have a lot of technology and social commentary.
-Or this chucklehead who thinks that female authors of SFR “don’t get the details right” because they haven’t read Douglas Adams (I’ve not only read him, I met him before he died) or Ray Bradbury (I have) or Arthur C. Clarke (I have).
+Or this chucklehead who thinks that female authors of SFR “don’t get the details right” because they haven’t read Ray Bradbury (I have) or Arthur C. Clarke (I have) or Douglas Adams (I’ve not only read him, I met him before he died).

 I’m right A LOT.
 Even with my boobs on.

-So, when I see things like the Jim Baen (founder of big SF publisher Baen Books) Memorial Writing Contest saying it wants “Moon bases, Mars colonies, orbital habitats, space elevators, asteroid mining, artificial intelligence, nano-technology, realistic spacecraft, heroics, sacrifice, adventure,” and Alex Steffen at Worldchanging and others writing about the failure of futurists and SF authors to imagine a plausible future rather than regurgitating galactic Disneylands or regressing into steampunk and alternate histories, and while SFWA refuses to acknowledge my publisher as a “qualifying market” and finds itself mired in charges of sexism, here’s me.
+So, when I see things like the Jim Baen Memorial Writing Contest saying it wants “Moon bases, Mars colonies, orbital habitats, space elevators, asteroid mining, artificial intelligence, nano-technology, realistic spacecraft, heroics, sacrifice, adventure,” and Alex Steffen at Worldchanging and others writing about the failure of futurists and SF authors to imagine a plausible future rather than regurgitating galactic Disneylands or regressing into steampunk and alternate histories, and while SFWA refuses to acknowledge my publisher as a “qualifying market” and finds itself mired in charges of sexism, here’s me.
 Doing my thing.
-Check it out at StellarnetSeries.com.

-And when Google builds a space station named Perspective, remember: I called it.
+When Google builds a space station named Perspective, just remember: I called it.